Sample report— synthetic genetic data for demonstration only

 Cognitive layer + recovery scale-up

-Add the cognitive layer for sustained focus.
-TB-500 reinforces tendon-specific repair.
+Add the cognitive layer for sustained focus. reinforces tendon-specific repair.
 Re-evaluate biomarkers at week 12 before cycling.

 5 markers weren't on your chip